-- Over the past decade, WJU Honors students have toured a funeral home and an operating room, state parks, Buddhist and Hindi temples, Frank Lloyd Wright's Fallingwater, Ellis Island, the Alamo, the Medici Palace in Florence, Jamaica, New Orleans' French Quarter, the WWI battlefields of France, the Acropolis, Berlin, Copenhagen, Salt Lake City, and Las Vegas.
+- WJU Honors students have toured a funeral home and an operating room, state parks, Buddhist and Hindi temples, Frank Lloyd Wright's Fallingwater, Ellis Island, the Alamo, the Medici Palace in Florence, the island of Jamaica, New Orleans' French Quarter, the WWI battlefields of France, the Acropolis, Berlin, Copenhagen, Salt Lake City, and Las Vegas.

-- At Honors Convocations and Commencement, Honors students are singled out for distinctive recognition.
+- At Commencement, Honors students are singled out for distinctive recognition.

 - Any resume is more distinguished with a Laut Honors College or Ignatian Honors Seminar listing - and with an Honors Professor's reference!